Wing Chun Chi Sao Training will develop your touch sensitivity.

 This multiple strike attack drill is good for showing the application of trapping in a more realistic fighting scenario.

 P1 is in the Left Out, Right In position.
-As her right arm reaches a high point she brings it down over P2’s right arm.
-At the same time, her left arm comes up to the outside of P2’s left arm and brings it down to cross over his right.
+As his right arm reaches a high point he brings it down over P2’s right arm.
+At the same time, his left arm comes up to the outside of P2’s left arm and brings it down to cross over his right.

-P1 pulls her left arm out and uses it to cover the top of P2’s right arm.
+P1 pulls his left arm out and uses it to cover the top of P2’s right arm.

-She suppresses P2’s arm and strikes with her left, then her right, then again with her left.
+He suppresses P2’s arm and strikes with his left, then his right, then again with his left.

-Notice that whichever hand she is striking with, the other comes down to cover P2’s hands.
+Notice that whichever hand he is striking with, the other comes down to cover P2’s hands.

 Multiple Strikes Defense